Disturbed (band): Musical style and influences

-Lyrics
+Lyrical themes

 According to frontman David Draiman on the band home documentary M.O.L., the lyrics that he writes are inspired by actual experiences of his own, and he stated that he likes to present his ideas with cryptic lyrics.

-These lyrical themes range from the Judeo-Christian concept of Heaven and Hell, domestic abuse, suicide, insanity, relationships, war, to more fantastical themes, such as vampirism, werewolves and demons.
+These lyrical themes range from the concept of Heaven and Hell, domestic abuse, suicide, insanity, relationships and war, to more fantastical themes, such as vampirism, werewolves and demons.
 Many of the band's post-hiatus releases have featured political lyrics.

-Influences

-They have often cited their influences as Black Sabbath, Judas Priest, Metallica, Pantera, Iron Maiden, Queensrÿche, and Soundgarden.
-Draiman's main influences came from funk-infused bands such as Faith No More, and he expresses much admiration for Faith No More singer Mike Patton.